Maui Dolphins: 3 Species You Might See on a Snorkel Tour

 Where (and When) You Might See Them Around Maui

 Spotted Dolphins live in both shallow and deep waters, but they are often seen in the open ocean.
-Around Maui, surveys show they appear more in deep channels than close to shore.
-That’s why boat travel time—like your cruise to Molokini or your return from the reef—is prime scanning time.
+Around Maui, surveys show they are more common in deep channels than near shore.
+That’s why boat travel time, like your cruise to Molokini or your return from the reef, is prime scanning time.

 They’re also commonly sighted in the Maui Nui region, right alongside Spinner and Bottlenose Dolphin groups.
 Scientists recognize island‑associated stocks here (including a “4‑Islands” stock for Maui, Lānaʻi, Molokaʻi, and Kahoʻolawe), which helps explain why you’ll meet them in these waters.